Hidden Drawbacks

 Hotel loyalty programs sound like a travel hack straight out of a points-obsessed Reddit thread.
 But there’s a flip side.

-Then there’s the uncomfortable truth: points aren’t cash.
-Unlike cash-back rewards, hotel points can be devalued at any time.
-In recent years, major hotel chains like Marriott and Hilton shifted to dynamic award pricing, increasing the number of points required for peak stays (The Points Guy, 2022–2024 analyses).
-When a 35,000-point room suddenly costs 50,000, your stash quietly loses value.
+Then there’s the uncomfortable truth: Points aren’t cash.
+Unlike cash-back rewards, hotel points can be devalued whenever the company feels like it.
+Marriott and Hilton moved to dynamic award pricing, jacking up the points required for peak stays (The Points Guy, 2022-2024 analyses).
+A room that cost 35,000 points last summer?
+Now it’s 50,000.
+Your points lose value the moment a chain decides they’re worth less, and you’ve got zero say in the matter.
+That’s the gamble nobody talks about.

 Other common frustrations include: